lenianiva/lean4-nix/README.md

   toolchains, use `readRev` or `readFromGit`.
 - `readToolchain { toolchain; binary ? true };`: `readToolchainFile` but with
   its contents provided directly.
+- `readBinaryToolchain manifest`: Reads the binary toolchain from a manifest given in the same format as `manifests/*.nix`.
 - `tags.{tag}`: Lean4 tags.
 See the available tags in `manifests/`
 - `readRev { rev; bootstrap; buildLeanPackage; } `: Reads a revision from the
   official Lean 4 repository